Expert Interviews

 One of the standout benefits of Zipline’s Learning solution is its ability to bring visibility and accountability to employee training.
 The panelists emphasized how this feature has transformed the way they monitor progress and ensure their teams are prepared.

-Leanne from PacSun described how, before Zipline, it was difficult to know if training materials were being consumed, let alone understood.
+Leanne from PACSUN described how, before Zipline, it was difficult to know if training materials were being consumed, let alone understood.
 Training packets might be handed out, but there was little insight into whether employees had engaged with the content or felt confident applying it.

-Rob from ASI talked about similar challenges before implementing Learning in Zipline: “Our field leaders needed information about course completion, but they couldn’t access it.
+Rob from ASI described similar challenges before implementing Learning in Zipline: “Our field leaders needed information about course completion, but they couldn’t access it.
 It was actually something our L&D team had to pull on a weekly basis.
 Then they had to send an email down to the field leaders to tell them who was finishing their course load, and who wasn’t.
 All-in-all, it was a big time investment.”

 Real-time visibility into course completion rates empowers leaders at all levels—from district managers to store managers—to identify gaps early and take proactive steps to address them.
-For instance, if a manager sees that a course has only been partially completed, they can quickly follow up with their team to ensure training is finished before it impacts operations.
+For example, if a manager sees that a course has only been partially completed, they can quickly follow up with their team to ensure training is finished before it impacts operations.

 This level of accountability has ripple effects across the organization.
 Managers feel supported, employees feel more empowered, and leadership gains confidence that everyone is on the same page.

-Lianne from PacSun shared a powerful example of how Zipline Learning has already made a significant impact in their stores, despite being early in their journey with the platform.
+Lianne from PACSUN shared a powerful example of how Zipline Learning has already made a significant impact in their stores, despite being early in their journey with the platform.

-When faced with the daunting challenge of rolling out a new POS system just weeks before Black Friday—a critical time for any retailer—PacSun needed a solution that was fast, effective, and ensured every store team was prepared.
+When faced with the daunting challenge of rolling out a new POS system just weeks before Black Friday—a critical time for any retailer—PACSUN needed a solution that was fast, effective, and ensured every store team was prepared.

 Not only did the training ensure stores were fully prepared when the new system was installed, but the ability to track course completion through Zipline provided a new layer of visibility for the brand’s leadership team.
 As a result, the brand “had no training issues out in the field,” Lianne said.